AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 Archaic, Classical, Hellenistic Perseus Digital Library; Open Greek and Latin / First Thousand Years of Greek (Leipzig) CC-BY-SA 4.0

-Koine - NT SBL Greek NT; Tischendorf (1869); Westcott-Hort (1881) SBL licence; public domain
+Koine NT SBL Greek NT; Tischendorf (1869); Westcott-Hort (1881) SBL licence; public domain

-Koine - LXX Rahlfs (1935) via openscriptures.org public domain
+Koine LXX Rahlfs (1935) via openscriptures.org public domain

-Koine - documentary Papyri.info / DDbDP CC-BY 3.0
+Koine, documentary Papyri.info / DDbDP CC-BY 3.0

 Byzantine, Late Byzantine Bibliotheca Augustana; pre-1928 Teubner public domain

-Modern (19th c. - 1928) Wikisource el; Anemi public domain
+Modern (19th c. to 1928) Wikisource el; Anemi public domain

 Modern (post-1928) publisher-licensed editions; not republished in copyright

-IE parallels - per-language source map
+Indo-European parallels, per-language source map

 Language Source archive Licence